Make the most of those rainy days and treat the kids to some of the best indoor activities in Leeds.

 Sensory Space Leeds

 It’s now widely recognised that sensory rooms have a huge impact on a child’s progression and that’s exactly what Sensory Space offers.
 Their sensory room is designed for young children, babies and people with additional needs, with a sensory tree with fibre optic lights, a touchy-feely sensory box, a bubble machine and a vibrating bubble tube.
-There’s also the UV Active Room, which uses ultraviolet lights and gives the kids an interactive space to play.
+There’s also the UV Active Room, which uses ultraviolet lights and gives the kids an interactive space to play in.
 It’s £3.50 per person, whatever your age.

 Sensory Space Leeds, 1a Haddon Hall, Backfield Road, Leeds, West Yorkshire, LS4 2JT.